bizon/selling-partner-api-sdk/clients/vendor-direct-fulfillment-payments-api-v1/README.md

 # `vendor-direct-fulfillment-payments-api-v1`

-The Selling Partner API for Direct Fulfillment Payments provides programmatic access to a direct fulfillment vendor&#39;s invoice data.
+The Selling Partner API for Direct Fulfillment Payments provides programmatic access to a direct fulfillment vendor's invoice data.

 ## Installing